lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 The image above was used as the title page of the August 31st 2008 Symposium on the vihuela organised by our colleague and friend Carlos Gonzalez, under the auspices of the Sociedad de la Vihuela as part of the Utrecht 2008 Oude Muziek Festival.
 The symposium was complemented by an exhibition held in the Kikker Theatre, Utrecht.

-The left-hand image is a vihuela rosette designed by us, which we have used on various instruments, including on No. 4 below; we were happy to make the image available.
+The left-hand image is a vihuela rosette designed by us, which we have used on various instruments; we were happy to make the image available.

 We were delighted to have finally met John Griffiths in person at the Symposium, and to have been able to show him and other players present some of our vihuelas.
 Living on opposite sides of the planet does not always make such meetings easy to arrange; drinking a couple of beers afterwards with John by the Oude Gracht was a nice way of rounding-off our visit.